 The only challenge when managing Mike was matching his enthusiasm and passion for innovation.
 His desire for continued learning is evident in his many EPOXYWORKS articles, in particular, his article on how to earn the Boy Scouts Composites Material Merit Badge.
 Mike always had an idea for a new product, testing procedure, or customer service improvement.
 Mike’s desire to grow and better our company was only matched by his respect for our senior staff’s experience.
 It does not get much easier for a manager than having someone like Mike on your team.

 By the time this is published, our hearts will have begun to mend and we will have continued supporting our customers.
 Although Mike cannot be replaced, we know he would want us to continue his excellent work and to be successful—and we will.
 For our customers who worked with Mike, just know we miss him enough for you, too.

 Thanks, Mike.
 I hope wherever you are, there are materials more advanced than you ever dreamed of and the Vikings win the Super Bowl.

-Technical Director, Gougeon Brothers, Inc.
+Vice President of Technical Services, Gougeon Brothers, Inc.